Summary

 Conclusion

-This study found that the perception of a "pop" during a knee injury is a moderately predictive clinical indicator of a medial meniscal root tear and should be routinely inquired about while taking patient history.
+This study found that the perception of a "pop" during a knee injury is a moderately predictive clinical indicator of a medial meniscal root tear in women and should be routinely inquired about while taking patient history.